dandanZ-Z/Portfolio-Projects-/Power BI/Wisabi Bank/README.md

 # Project Title
-Wisabi Bank ATM Transaction Data Analytics Project
+Wisabi Bank ATM Transaction Data Analytics

 # Project Overview
 Analyze the ATM transaction data for Wisabi Bank to gain insights using on customer behavior, ATM usage, and identify opportunities to improve the bank's services.
 The full project brief can be found [here](https://docs.google.com/document/d/1ZXkMXSi63byaGLC22zwnGGwwbPSd8e9z/edit).